0nandon/SuperCATs/README.md

 ![aggregator](fig/aggregator.png)

 # Training
-To train the SuperGlue with default parameters, run the following command:
+To train the SuperCATs with default parameters, run the following command:
 ```
 python train.py
 ```